 The winning plan of action is to find a compromise that gives your spouse enough of what is important to them, while also giving you enough of what is important to you.

-To have a healthy conversation during a disagreement with your spouse, make proposals for how to solve the problem, instead of demands.
-Your partner would always prefer to be asked if they are willing to do something, rather than being told to do something.
+- Make proposals for how to solve the problem, instead of demands.
+Your partner prefers to be asked if they are willing to do something, rather than being told to do something.

 Maintaining healthy communication can be challenging even under the best circumstances.
-Quarantine can exacerbate problems in already troubled relationships.
-If conflict becomes intense, you can go outside, take a walk, and remember the importance of keeping conflict low during the quarantine.
+Shelter-in-place can exacerbate problems in already troubled relationships.
+If conflict becomes intense, you can go outside, take a walk, and try to keep conflict low.